 - To bake the pizzas, take out the number you wish to bake, place them on a baking sheet, and let them partially thaw as you preheat the oven to 400ºF (about 7 minutes).
 Once the oven is fully preheated, bake the pizzas for about 15 minutes, or until the edges are golden brown and the cheese is melted.
 Baking time will vary depending on your oven and the amount of toppings on the pizzas.

-How to Make Freezer Mini Pizzas – Step by Step Photos
+How to Make Homemade Frozen Mini Pizzas – Step by Step Photos

 Line a baking sheet (or two) with parchment or foil.
 Open the English muffins and line them up on the sheet with cut sides up.
 This recipe is for 6 English muffins, or 12 pizzas total.
 You can assemble them all at once if there is room in your freezer for two baking sheets, or just make one sheet full at a time, preparing the second batch the next day (that’s what I did).